 Any company that seeks to create a franchise operation must develop a Franchise Disclosure Document (FDD).
 The FDD is a legal document that outlines many specific aspects of its franchise program.
 The Federal Trade Commission made the creation of an FDD mandatory under the Franchise Rule.
 Its a highly complex document that must feature precise wording and include state-specific addendums.

-Each company’s FDD will contain unique details, but all of these documents are laid out in the same prescribed format.
+Each company’s Franchise Disclosure Document will contain unique details, but all of these documents are laid out in the same prescribed format.
 Every FDD includes the following sections in this order:

 1. The Franchisor and Any Parents, Predecessors, and Affiliates